nixxo/rust-lang-book-it/src/ch17-04-streams.md

 through the stream, and pin it so that it’s safe to do so.
 That gets us _almost_ to where we need to be.
 Everything type checks.
 If you run this, though, there will be two problems.
 First, it will never stop!
 You’ll need to stop it with
-<span class="keystroke">ctrl-c</span>.
-Second, the messages from the English
+<kbd>ctrl</kbd>-<kbd>c</kbd>.
+Second, the messages from the English alphabet
-alphabet will be buried in the midst of all the interval counter messages:
+will be buried in the midst of all the interval counter messages:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the tasks running differently rather than